thesteau/M.P.Scrapy/README.md

 A web scraper to to extract and download MP3 files locally.
 This is a hobby project and I do not endorse any unauthorized usages.

 ## Constants.py
-The following details are used in the constants.py file
+The following details are used in the constants.py file.
+The constants.py file is excluded from this public repo.
 ```python
 with open('target_page.txt', 'r') as the_file:
     target_url = the_file.read()